EducationShinyAppTeam/rLocker/README.md

 ### Installation

-You can install the released version of rlocker from [GitHub](https://github.com/) with:
+You can install the released version of rLocker from [GitHub](https://github.com/) with:

 ``` r